MaskingTechnology/comify/docs/README.md

 ### Segments

 The domain container can be split into multiple segments for scalability reasons like deployment, load balancing and fail over.
-This is feature provided by Jitar, more information on this can be found in [its documentation](https://docs.jitar.dev/deploy/segmentation.html).
+This is a feature provided by Jitar, more information on this can be found in [its documentation](https://docs.jitar.dev/deploy/segmentation.html).
 The configuration files can be found in the `segments` folder in the project root.

 We use a backend for frontend (BFF) segmentation strategy.
 The `webui.segment.json` file exposes all functions that can be remotely accessed by the frontend.
 All the other segment files are for future purposes and currently unused.